 Pro Tip #2: Isle of Java is a great snack stop for Joffrey’s cold brew, Mickey pretzels with cheese, and Tiger Tail chocolate twist.

 Tips For Visiting Animal Kingdom

-Animal Kingdom has a lot to look at.
-You’re almost always surrounded by some sort of plant-life.
+- Animal Kingdom has a lot to look at.
+Some sort of plant life almost always surrounds you.
 Don’t run through the park; take it all in.

 Enjoy Your Time At Animal Kingdom

 Animal Kingdom is a lot of fun.
 Whether you like thrill rides, mesmerizing shows, good eats, or animals, there is something for everyone at this Walt Disney World park.
 Use our guide to Disney’s Animal Kingdom to make the most of your visit.